-Coronavirus: PM set to make a statement to the nation
+Coronavirus: Prime Minister Jacinda Ardern set to make a statement to the nation

-Prime Minister Jacinda Ardern will address the nation at noon today about the impact of Covid-19 on New Zealand.
+Prime Minister Jacinda Ardern will address the nation at noon today about the impact of Covid-19 on New Zealand and what will happen next.

-It will be broadcast on TVNZ and RNZ, and carried live across all major media including the Herald.
+It will be broadcast live on nzherald.co.nz and Newstalk ZB.

+This will be the first time Ardern will do an address to the nation.

-This will be followed by a press conference from the Beehive with Ardern and the Director General of Health Ashley Bloomfield.
+It will be followed by a press conference from the Beehive with Ardern and the Director General of Health Ashley Bloomfield.

-It comes as the global pandemic continues to march on, with London and the United Kingdom going into lockdown and workers in major states and cities in the United States told to stay at home.

-There are 39 confirmed cases in New Zealand, where libraries, art galleries, museums and university lecture theatres are all temporarily closing their doors.
+It follows an update from Bloomfield this morning that there are two cases of Covid-19 - one in Auckland and one in the Wairarapa - that may have come from community transmission.

+While the borders are closed to non-citizens and non-residents and social gatherings have been curtailed, Ardern has not forced a lockdown on any community.

 READ MORE: